 Aim: To put Wales on the ‘must do’ bikers list.

 The idea is to create a ‘LEJOG-lite’ in Wales.
 The famous ‘End-to-End’ ride usually takes two weeks and cyclists cover approx. 900+ miles.
-The lap of the Principality can be whatever you want but 500-700 miles seems about fair.
+The lap of the country can be whatever you want but 500-700 miles seems about fair.
 This means the Welsh ride is shorter and therefore great training for the LEJOG challenge.

 However, if you do the ‘Wales Trails’ ride in two weeks the shorter distances per day means there is more time to enjoy and savour the fantastic Welsh scenery and meet the fabulous Welsh people.